peregrineshahin/ChessProgrammingWiki/content/Principal_Variation_SearchHistory.md

 ## PVS and NegaScout

-Most PVS implementations are similar to [Reinefeld's](Alexander_Reinefeld "Alexander Reinefeld") [NegaScout](NegaScout "NegaScout") [[12]](#cite_note-12) [[13]](#cite_note-13) , and are used by most todays chess programs.
+Most PVS implementations are similar to [Reinefeld's](Alexander_Reinefeld "Alexander Reinefeld") [NegaScout](NegaScout "NegaScout") <a id="cite-note-12" href="#cite-ref-12">[12]</a> <a id="cite-note-13" href="#cite-ref-13">[13]</a> , and are used by most todays chess programs.
 It is based on the accuracy of the [move ordering](Move_Ordering "Move Ordering").
 Typically, modern chess programs find [fail-highs](Fail-High "Fail-High") on the first move around 90% of the time.
 This observation can be used to narrow the window on searches of moves after the first, because there is a high probability that they will be lower than the score of the first move.

 Reinefeld's original implementation introduces one additional variable on the [stack](Stack "Stack") (only b, since after a = alpha, alpha is not needed any longer), for a slightly simpler control structure than PVS.
 It has therefor set a new null window at the end of the loop (b = a + 1), but has to consider the move count for the re-search condition though.
 His implementation trusts the null-window score, even if the re-search doesn't confirm the alpha increase, eventually due to [search instability](Search_Instability "Search Instability").
 While re-searching, it uses the narrow window of {score, beta}, while other implementations dealing with search instability, re-search with {alpha, beta}.
-Practically, due to [Quiescence Search](Quiescence_Search "Quiescence Search"), and [fail-soft](Fail-Soft "Fail-Soft") implementations of PVS, the two algorithms are essentially equivalent to each other - they expand the same [search tree](Search_Tree "Search Tree") [[14]](#cite_note-14) [[15]](#cite_note-15) .
+Practically, due to [Quiescence Search](Quiescence_Search "Quiescence Search"), and [fail-soft](Fail-Soft "Fail-Soft") implementations of PVS, the two algorithms are essentially equivalent to each other - they expand the same [search tree](Search_Tree "Search Tree") <a id="cite-note-14" href="#cite-ref-14">[14]</a> <a id="cite-note-15" href="#cite-ref-15">[15]</a> .

 ### Guido Schimmels

-[Guido Schimmels](Guido_Schimmels "Guido Schimmels") in a [CCC](CCC "CCC") post on the difference of PVS vs. NegaScout [[16]](#cite_note-16) :
+[Guido Schimmels](Guido_Schimmels "Guido Schimmels") in a [CCC](CCC "CCC") post on the difference of PVS vs. NegaScout <a id="cite-note-16" href="#cite-ref-16">[16]</a> :